Erin Healy

-Erin Healy is an American politician.
-She has served as a South Dakota Democratic Party member in the South Dakota House of Representatives since 2019, from district 10.
+Erin Healy (born April 22, 1987) is an American politician.
+She has served as a South Dakota Democratic Party member in the South Dakota House of Representatives since 2019, from district 10 in Minnehaha County.
 Healy serves as one of five Democratic members of the South Dakota Legislature.

 Career

 2018 election season

 In 2018, Healy ran for one of two South Dakota House of Representatives seats in District 14.
 She ran against incumbents, Larry Zikmund and Tom Holmes On November 6, 2018, Healy won the election along with Larry Zikmund.

 2019–2020 legislative session

 On January 5, 2019, Healy was sworn in at the South Dakota Capitol Building.
 She was chosen as the House Minority Whip along with Oren Lesmeister.
 For the 2019 legislative session, she served as a member of the House Education and House Health and Human Services Committees.
 In that session, Healy prime sponsored four bills and co-sponsored forty-one.
 For the 2020 legislative session, she again served as a member of the House Education and House Health and Human Services Committees.
 In that session, Healy prime sponsored seven bills and co-sponsored thirty-three.